epfl-lara/stainless/core/src/sphinx/neon.rst

       }
     }.holds

-Leon was able to verify the first two (base) cases, but not the inductive step, so let's continue unfolding ``exp`` for that case.
+Stainless was able to verify the first two (base) cases, but not the inductive step, so let's continue unfolding ``exp`` for that case.

 .. code-block:: scala